The Unseen Impacts of Smoke Damage that are Reducing Your Home’s Value

 But, if these dire warnings are not enough to motivate you to quit the habit, perhaps taking a look at your real estate value will do the trick.
-Did you know, smoke damage can decrease a home’s resale value by almost 30%?
+Did you know, smoke damage can decrease a home’s resale value?

 Although you don’t have to tell your buyers you’ve been smoking in the house, they will still ask for discounts if they take into account the smoke damage restoration cost, cleaning, and replacing some of the damaged furniture.

 If you are contemplating the damage done to your health and house, you’ve come to the right place.
 We compiled all the hidden effects of smoke damage you probably didn’t know about.
 Let’s get right to it.

 How Does Smoke Damage Affect Your Home’s Value?

 Cigarettes and cigarette smoke are packed with over 4,000 dangerous chemicals like ammonia, butane, tar, acetone, lead, arsenic, and more.
 Not only are these chemicals harming your health, but they are also affecting your surroundings.

 The problems with smoke damage restoration occur from third-hand smoke (THS).
 This is the sticky residue left by the cigarettes, which taints surfaces inside your home.
 The residue contains plenty of dangerous chemicals and nicotine that can linger on the walls, ceiling, tiles, furniture, drapes, and more.

 When the cigarette touches the carpet, curtains, or any area, it can permanently tarnish that spot.
 It’s typical to find burned or scorched surfaces all around the house, including the bathroom, living room, garage, office, and bedroom.